FREQUENTLY ASKED QUESTIONS

 For lodging tours your hotel room will have an electrical outlet (don't forget your travel plug adaptor), as well as you having the van charging points.

 Will there be Wi-Fi available?

-We have Wi-Fi in our vans.
-It is limited to 5 people at any one time and only when within the US trips it means you don't need to miss out on anything while on tour.
-Many campsites, hotels and hostels will also have Wi-Fi.
+We have Wi-Fi available in our vans in the USA (Lower 48).
+It is limited to 5 people at any one time and means you don't need to miss out on anything while on tour.
+Many camp sites, hotels and hostels will also have Wi-Fi.